-Being a stay at home is one of the most rewarding jobs but it can come at a hefty price if you neglect your own self-care.
+Being a stay-at-home is one of the most rewarding jobs but it can come at a hefty price if you neglect your own self-care.
 A mom’s job is never done and you are probably ready to pull your hair out some days.
 As a previous stay at home mom in my early 20s, I can attest that it was the hardest job that I have ever had.
 Most moms will agree because as a stay at home mom, your job is never ending and there is no one to relieve you when you get sick.
+You have to take care of your own self-care as stay at home mom.

 Are you guilty of neglecting your own needs or taking time out of the day for self-care?
 Stop neglecting yourself and make the time each day to spend a few minutes a day to take care of you.
 Self-care isn’t selfish or a waste of time but it is activities that help you improve your physical, mental, and emotional health.
 I want to challenge you today to start practicing self-care.
 If needed, make an appointment with yourself during nap time or before bed.